message/iata/MC.md

 - a document that proofs residence before 1 January 2021, in Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
 - passengers with a residence permit issued by Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EU Member State;
 - passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See).
 They must have not been outside these countries in the past 30 days;
 - passengers arriving from Argentina, Australia, Bahrain, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kuwait, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, United Arab Emirates, Uruguay or Vanuatu.
-They must not have been outside these countries in the past 30 days;
+They must not have been outside these countries in the past 30 days; effective 23 January 2022, Argentina and Australia will be moved from this list.
 - merchant seamen;
 - students;
 - passengers with a Laissez-Passer;